n0-ware/book-of-n0ware/Tools, Binaries, and Programs/CLI Utilities/Fundamental Linux/awk.md

 # Awk
 ## Description

-The command `awk` is actually represents an entire programming language built for processing text.
-It has found a home as a toool for extracting data from files and is very useful in writing reports. `awk` is extremely powerful, and learning the full functionality of `awk` will take some time and practice.
+The command `awk` actually represents an entire programming language built for processing text.
+It has found a home as a tool for extracting data from files and is very useful in writing reports. `awk` is extremely powerful, and learning the full functionality of `awk` will take some time and practice.

 ## Arguments